28th November 2017

 To convince others of the benefits of cross-curricular learning and a broad and balanced curriculum, make sure you are armed with information and evidence.
 If you’re going to have to argue your case, then you’d better know your stuff.
 Take a look at these source materials and case studies for more information.

 And finally, achieving an effective broad and balanced curriculum is a big job and can take years to achieve.
 Remember, you don’t always have to start from scratch or DIY.
 Get help.
 The Cornerstones Curriculum offers schools the opportunity to shape a broad and balanced curriculum using over 80 broad and balanced curriculum projects and resources.
 Also, the Cornerstones Coverage Checker saves schools hours when tracking their curriculum coverage.

-If you would like to find out more about the Cornerstones Curriculum, click here.
 You can also book a free online meeting with one of our curriculum consultants.